tramitit/guides/en/portugal/request_for_birth_certificate.md

 categories:
 - Portugal
 date: '2024-06-07'
-description: Learn how to get a birth certificate in Portugal - requirements, process, and options.
-Connect with local offices or use online services for convenience.
+description: Learn how to obtain a birth certificate, required documents, and steps from local Civil Registry Offices or Portuguese consulates.
 draft: false
-meta_title: 'Obtaining a Birth Certificate in Portugal: Procedure & Providers'
+meta_title: 'How to Obtain a Birth Certificate: Steps and Requirements'
-title: 'Obtaining a Birth Certificate in Portugal: Procedure & Providers'
+title: 'How to Obtain a Birth Certificate: Steps and Requirements'
 translationKey: portugal-request_for_birth_certificate
 ---

 ## Description
 ### What is it?